'Summer Camps for Girls': Inside Epstein's 1,000+ DOJ Files Linked to Rothschild Bank CEO Ariane de Rothschild

 DOJ files show Jeffrey Epstein sent numbered action items directing corporate strategy for Edmond de Rothschild Group — including DOJ pressure tactics, personnel decisions, and deal structuring — while separately emailing CEO Ariane de Rothschild to discuss 'summer camps for girls.'
 A $25 million consulting contract bound them financially.
 A seven-point directive included 'do we use DOJ and its harsh language to remove Benjamin.'
 The bank says she had 'no knowledge of Epstein's personal behaviour.'

-A registered sex offender was sending numbered action items to the CEO of one of Europe's oldest private banks — directing DOJ tactics, personnel decisions, and deals worth tens of millions — while the bank's board apparently had no idea who was helping run their institution [2][3].
+A registered sex offender brokered the bank's $45 million DOJ settlement, collected a $25 million fee, and continued sending numbered action items to the CEO — directing personnel decisions, regulatory strategy, and family estate planning — while the bank's board apparently had no idea who was helping run their institution [2][3][17].

 'Summer Camps for Girls'